matn7/CS-Notes/src/main/java/spring/SPRING-REST.md

 - Error response class:
     - Java POJOs.
     - Jackson converts it to JSON.
-- Exception class - extends RuntimeException.
+- Exception class - extends `RuntimeException`.
 - Update REST to throw exception if necessary.
 - Add exception handler `@ExceptionHandler`:
-    - Exception handler will return a ResponseEntity.
+    - Exception handler will return a `ResponseEntity`.
-    - ResponseEntity is a wrapper for the HTTP response object.
+    - `ResponseEntity` is a wrapper for the HTTP response object.
-    - ResponseEntity provides control to specify:
+    - `ResponseEntity` provides control to specify:
+        - HTTP status code.
-        - HTTP status code, HTTP headers and Response body.
+        - HTTP headers and Response body.

-### @ControllerAdvice
+### `@ControllerAdvice`

-- ControllerAdvice interceptor/filter.
+- `ControllerAdvice` interceptor/filter.
 - Pre-process request to controller.
 - Post-process responses to handel exceptions.
 - For global exception handling.